When it comes to understanding all of the new asthma treatments available, it’s natural to feel a little confused.

 - Prescribe medication that will help minimize your symptoms

-- Work with you so you have a written action plan
+- Work with you so you have a written Asthma Action Plan

 - Recommend that you visit on a regular basis so that your symptoms can be monitored and your treatments adjusted if necessary